powerfulseal/powerfulseal/METRICS.md

 A common use case is to use a combination of Prometheus, Grafana and AlertManager in order to increase visibility of potential issues.

 In order to configure this integration, follow the steps below.
-(The below instructions assume that Prometheus and Grafana are alread set up.)
+(The below instructions assume that Prometheus and Grafana are already set up.)

 1. Open your Prometheus configuration file (e.g., `/etc/prometheus/prometheus.yml`) and add a `scrape_configs` job with the host IP and a chosen port for the server PowerfulSeal will be run on:
     ```yaml